Raiffeisen Rio Review 2025: Pros & Cons

 Each theme that you add will take 5% of your total portfolio.
 So, if you add four themes to your portfolio, you will have 80% in the core components and 20% in the themes (5% each).

 I believe it is good to give users some choice, but having only 5% in a theme will not make enough of a significant difference to matter in the long term.
-I would prefer having to choose fewer themes but being able to allocate more to each of them.
+I would prefer to choose fewer themes but be able to allocate more to each of them.

 Finally, we look into how they invest your money.
 The core components use semi-passive funds.
 I say semi-passive because they say they have an active component, but it is unclear what they mean exactly.
 On the other hand, the themes are all using structured products.